tediousjs/node-mssql/README.md

 <a name="close" />
 ### close()

-Close connection to the server.
+Close all active connections in the pool.

 __Example__